 Registry

-Getting started with Docker
+Getting Started with Docker

 docker run -it --rm -p 5000:5000 -v ${PWD}/registry-data:/data dronedb/registry

-The data will be stored in the local folder registry-data.
-Open https://localhost:5000 in your browser to start using the application.
+Open http://localhost:5000 in your browser to start using the application.

-Useful links:
+Useful Endpoints

 The log file is located in registry-data/logs/registry.txt.